NEWS FROM THE PROVOST

 Grayson smiled, wide and bright, down at his hands.
 Wyatt smiled too.”

-Here is a story of a growing intimacy between two people, each who had long unfulfilled relationship hope and desire, finally moving toward fulfillment.
+Here is a story of growing intimacy between two people, each who had long unfulfilled relationship hope and desire, finally moving toward fulfillment.
 Feeling their fragile intimacy grow sturdy, my eyes grew misty; my being ached.

 But I did not sympathize with their struggles with being different in our world.
 I did not sympathize with Grayson and Wyatt’s stumbles as they tried to connect to each other against all odds.
 I felt no sympathy.
 Instead, I experienced a deep empathy as their story reminded me of my own relationship hopes and desires that have gone unfulfilled.